noviscient/Factsheet-Wiki/README.md

   </summary>

   ### Description
   Refers to the correlation between the extreme events or outliers of the strategy and the market.
-The market will depend on the geography where the strategy is denominated and the market traded
+The market will depend on the geography where the strategy is denominated and the market traded.
   ### Formula(words)
   1. Standardise the returns for series $i$ at each time $t$, Z_{i, t} where i is the `strat` or `mkt`:
   $$\ Z_{i, t} = \frac{R_{i,t}}{\sigma_i} $$